symfoni/vc-box/readme.md

 # Welcome to Symfoni Verfiable Credentials tools.

 A library for issuing and verifying verifiable credentials.
-Its a wrapper around the great verifiable credential API [Veramo](https://veramo.io/).
+Based on [Veramo](https://veramo.io/).

 # Who uses @symfoni/vc-tools